AshleyCrutchfield/README-generator/Develop/README.md

 # Tests
 Loading...
 # Questions
-Any questions can be sent via emial: bluocher2@gmail.com or through my github:AshleyCrutchfield Thanks for stopping by!
+Any questions can be sent via emial: bluocher2@gmail.com or through my github: AshleyCrutchfield Thanks for stopping by!